KI7MT/wspr-analytics/docs/wsprdaemon/overview.md

 The links on this page are pulled directly from [WSPR Daemon Org][] and placed here for quick reference.
 Please see the site for additioanl resources.

-Additional resources that should be reviewed:
+Additional content that should be reviewed:

 - [Wspr Daemon Timescale Databases Notes][] by Gwyn Griffiths, G3ZIL